Apprenticeships and the Trades

 Click on the red letters to link to a contact or informational website.

 What is an apprenticeship?
 Apprenticeships are on-the-job training programs that are often combined with classroom training to learn highly skilled trades that offer excellent wages.
 Apprentices get paid to learn and work.
 Often an apprentice is hired by an employer, then sent to classes as part of their job.

 What are trades?
 Trades are careers that involve both physical labor and growing levels of skill or craftsmanship.
-This Candadian website has awesome information about a wide variety of trades, but it won't help you make US connections:Apprenticeship.com.
 Here's the U.S. Department of Labor Office of Apprenticeship

-SANTA FE COMMUNITY COLLEGE offers one state certified apprenticeship program and many other trade-related educational and training opportunties.
+SANTA FE COMMUNITY COLLEGE offers many trade-related educational and training opportunties.

 - Culinary Arts

 - Dental Health and Dental Assisting

 - Drafting and Engineering Technology

 - Fitness Instructor Training

 - General Engineering